fashion-js/fashion-model/README.md

 person.setEmail('john.doe@example.com');
 ```

-You can also create getters for "computed" properties.
+You can also create getters for computed/derived properties.

 **For example:**
 ```javascript